 Unfortunately, like most statutes, the wording sounds like gobbledygook to non-lawyers.
 I think the best way to understand the purpose of parenting coordination is to describe how it works.

-1. Parenting coordination enables parents to work with a neutral third party to come up with a parenting plan that both parents agree to.
+- Parenting coordination enables parents to work with a neutral third party to come up with a parenting plan to which both parents agree.
 A parenting coordinator cannot force a parent to agree to a permanent parenting plan.

-3. The process is child focused, and the parenting coordinator is neutral.
-So, hopefully the type of “position bargaining” that can occur in hard edged negotiating can be eliminated.
-In other words “tit for tat” bargaining may be avoided, and instead the focus can be on what is best for the child, and what works best for the parents.
+- The process is child focused, and the parenting coordinator is neutral.
+So, hopefully the type of “position bargaining” that can occur in hard edged litigation will be eliminated.
+In other words, “tit for tat” bargaining is avoided.
+Instead, the focus is on what is best for the child, and what works best for the parents.

-4. I have found that parenting coordination works best when you have two decent parents, who for whatever reason, really dislike each other.
-That scenario can be a litigation money pit for the parents, that never ends, and is toxic to the child.
-A good parenting coordinator can get the parents headed in the right direction, communicating regarding the child, and turning the focus from the parents dislike of each other to what is best for the child.
+- I have found that parenting coordination works best when you have two decent parents, who for whatever reason, really dislike each other.
+That scenario can be a litigation “money pit” for the parents, that never ends, and is toxic to the child.
+A good parenting coordinator will get the parents headed in the right direction, the focus from the parents’ dislike of each other to what is best for the child.

-5. One “power” you can agree to give a parenting coordinator is limited decision making.
-Agreeing to provide the parenting coordinator with this power, can decrease conflict between the parties, and can dramatically reduce attorney fees in high conflict cases.
+- One “power” you can agree to give a parenting coordinator is limited decision making.
+Agreeing to provide the parenting coordinator with this power, may decrease conflict between the parties, and can dramatically reduce attorney fees in high conflict cases.
 For example, in a high conflict case, a change in a parent’s works schedule might make parts of a parenting plan impossible to follow.
-Rather than immediately litigate this problem, a parenting coordinator could be empowered to make limited decisions taking into account the changes works schedule.
-(You can always got to court and request a judicial review of the parenting coordinators decision).
+Rather than immediately litigate this problem, a parenting coordinator could be empowered to make limited decisions and resolve the problem – at least on a temporary basis.
+(You can always go to court and request a judicial review of the parenting coordinators decision).

-7. The one warning I would make in regard to parenting coordination is that you are “inviting” a third party into the process.
+- The one warning I would make is that you are “inviting” a third party into the process.
 Because this invitation takes the form of a court order it is very difficult to “uninvite” a parenting coordinator once he or she has been appointed by the court.
 So, “know thyself.”
 Some folks have a hard time in a setting that places a high premium on verbal communication and cooperation skills.
-That being said, if you can focus on the best interest of your child, parenting coordination can be an excellent option.
+However, if you can focus on the best interest of your child, parenting coordination can be an excellent option.